Ithemule/Ancient-Greek-Polytonic-Keyboard/README.md

 3. Create a shortcut in the “`Startup`” folder to any file, folder, or app's executable file.
 It will open on startup the next time you boot.

 ## 5: Editing (Optional and Difficult)
-- Editing is extremly difficult and un-intuitive; I am willing to make custom edits
+- Editing is extremly difficult and un-intuitive; I am willing to make custom edits for free

 *Only* if you want to edit the keyboard, you will have to download and install [autohotkey](https://www.autohotkey.com/), make any edits on the .ahk file of your choice (change the appropriate .txt file to .ahk), then right-click it and click `Compile Script`

-- To make edits, I recommend using CTRL + H to find any replace ONLY the input key you want to change,
+- To make edits, I recommend using <kbd>CTRL</kbd> + <kbd>H</kbd> to find any replace ONLY the input key you want to change,
  - e.g. Find ` ? `, Replace with ` * `, do **not** check Match Case
    - n.b. if you set any inputs to `h`, you will run into difficulties typing `χ` or `φ`,